-2.2.2 Existing Solutions for MaxSum-CoSKQ
+2.2.2 Existing Solutions

 Cao et el.
-[11] proposed one exact algorithm, Cao-Exact, and two approximate algorithms, Cao-Appro1 and Cao-Appro2, for MaxSum-CoSKQ.
+[15] proposed one exact algorithm, Cao-Exact, and two approximate algorithms, Cao-Appro1 and Cao-Appro2, for MaxSum-CoSKQ.

 Cao-Exact.
-Cao-Exact is a best-first search method using an index called IR-tree [19].
-An IR-tree is an R-tree in which each node is augmented with an $Inverted\ File\ (IF)$ .
-Consider a leaf node N. For each keyword t, we construct an $inverted\ list$ which is a list of all objects in node N containing t.
+Cao-Exact is a best-first search method using an index called IR-tree [25].
+An IR-tree is an R-tree in which each node is augmented with an Inverted File (IF).
+Consider a leaf node N. For each keyword t, we construct an inverted list which is a list of all objects in node N containing t.
 All inverted lists in this leaf node N form the IF of N. Consider a non-leaf node N'.
-For each keyword t, we construct an $inverted\ list$ which is a list of all child nodes in N' covering t.
-Given a keyword t, a node N'' is said to cover t if there exists an object in the subtree rooted at N'' containing t.
+For each keyword t, we construct an inverted list which is a list of all child nodes in N' covering t.
+Given a keyword t, a node N''is said to cover t if there exists an object in the subtree rooted at N'' containing t.
 All inverted lists in this non-leaf node N' form the IF of N'.